 - 1. While recognizing the control framework of the Corporation's parent corporation, provide for good sharing of information with the parent corporation and its audit committee, to the extent permitted by law, while establishing safeguards to ensure that the sharing of information is not used by the parent corporation to the disadvantage of the Corporation's minority shareholders. - 2.
-Review and monitor all material non-arm's length transactions. - 3.
-With respect to Services Management Agreements, discuss concerns and give directions to the Corporation's President and Chief Executive Officer as to the conduct to be adopted in case of conflict between the interests of the Corporation and those of Quebecor Media Group when needed. - 4.
+Review and monitor all material non-arm's length transactions. - With respect to Services Management Agreements, discuss concerns and give directions to the Corporation's President and Chief Executive Officer as to the conduct to be adopted in case of conflict between the interests of the Corporation and those of Quebecor Media Inc. or one of its subsidiaries when needed. - 4.
 Review periodically the percentage of time devoted to the Corporation's business used for establishing the portion of the compensation of the President and Chief Executive Officer and of certain executive officers to be paid by the Corporation and suggest adjustments, if required, so that this percentage be representative of the time actually allocated to the Corporation. - 5.
-Manage any potential conflict of interest related to the Services Management Agreement entered into between the Corporation and Quebecor Media Group, concerning services rendered by the executive officers of the Corporation.
+Manage any potential conflict of interest related to the Services Management Agreement entered into between the Corporation and Quebecor Media Inc. or one of its subsidiaries concerning services rendered by the executive officers of the Corporation.